lemasato/Steam-Account-Switcher/README.md

 - **/Account=accountname**
 Logs into the account, skipping the interface.
+⚠ Note that after loging into the account, the tool will always close, ignoring the `"minimize instead of close"` setting ⚠

 - **/Offline**
 ⚠ Requires to be used with `/Account=` ⚠
 Forces Steam to start in Offline mode.
 When omitted, forces Steam to start in Online mode.

+- **/StartMinimized**
+⚠ Does not work with `/Account=` or `/Offline` as they bypass the interface ⚠ Starts the tool minimized in the tray.
+Useful if you want to add a shortcut to run on startup.|

 - **/SkipAdmin**
 Skips the admin elevation prompt.